Tsugi321/Active-Directory/README.md

 ## Objective

-The Detection Lab project aimed to establish a realistic, enterprise‑style environment for simulating cyber attacks and analyzing defensive telemetry.
+The Detection Lab project aimed to establish a realistic, enterprise‑style environment for simulating cyber attacks and analysing defensive telemetry.
 By deploying Active Directory, configuring endpoint logging, and integrating Splunk as the SIEM, the lab provided a controlled space to generate, ingest, and investigate security events.
 This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.

 ### Skills Learned